jchorl/vaelt/README.md

 Wait, 5F50 looks very familiar, that was in the read command!!
 Googling brought me to the openpgp spec https://gnupg.org/ftp/specs/openpgp-card-1.1.pdf AH!
 5F50 specifies to fetch the public URL.
 No BER-TLV after all (well not yet)

+For decrypting, I wiresharked a decrypt pcscd --foreground --debug --apdu --color > dec.log & gpg2 --card-edit fetch gpg2 --encrypt --recipient jchorlton@gmail.com --output jac.gpg <(echo 'joshchorltonjoshchorltonjoshchorlton') gpg2 --debug-all --output jac --decrypt jac.gpg
+// new versions of gpg need --pinentry-mode loopback
+I finally set up filters: usb.transfer_type!=0x01 && usb.data_len!=0

+This proved to be quite unhelpful, I have no idea how to interpret the data coming back.
+I spent forever on this.
+It looks like encrypted, compressed packets: https://tools.ietf.org/html/rfc4880#section-5.13

+The device responds with the data encryption key

+Alright, we're gdbing.
+Took a while to even set up an ubuntu image to compile gpg.
+But I docker committed it. docker run -it --rm --privileged jchorl/gpgdebug pcscd gpg --card-edit fetch n gpg --encrypt --recipient jchorlton@gmail.com --output jac.gpg <(echo 'joshchorltonjoshchorltonjoshchorlton') gdb -tui gpg set args --pinentry-mode loopback --output jac --decrypt jac.gpg b g10/pubkey-enc.c:get_it run

+ok so the 111 byte message maps to buf in agent_pkdecrypt in call-agent.c somehow ed becomes -19 ed = 11101101
+19 = 00010011
+theyre 2s compliment!!
+okay, so now we know where buf comes from. now what happens next?

+dek algo is the first byte, 9 in this case. thats CIPHER_ALGO_AES256!!! the keylen is 32 (even though 35 bytes were returned) the first is the algo, and the last 2 are the checksum checksum is calculated as a u16, just adding all the key chars to it (find csum != csum2) then the public key is checked for expiration or something

+looks like were processing in proc_encrypted in mainproc.c mainproc.c line 644 decrypt_data

+apparently aes256 block size is 16 bytes (128 bit)
+mdc (modification detection code) method is 2 looks like theres some meat happening at g10/decrypt-data.c:159 it appears to be CFB, AES256, 128 bit block size, with the DEK as the key, with no IV

+I still dont know how they got a length of 87 in ed in decrypt-data.c:194

+For some reason, they start reading the ciphertext at character 276, reading 18 chars